balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

 We have registered `Tag` as resource twice.
 The first is for maintaining a list of possible tags, the second is for assigning tags to tasks.

-Add some sample tags to the database seed, by directly adding it to the tasks of the first user:
+Add some sample tags to the database seed, by directly adding them to the tasks of the first user:

 ```csharp
 new User